 How Sources Attest Facts

-Evidence in a court of law, verification of historical events, the sources of honest journalism, and reports of the scientific method rely on at least two witnesses as the standard of evidence and foundation of attested facts.
-Every scientific experiment needs two or more witnesses to confirm that it is true without two or more contrary witnesses.
+Evidence in a court of law, verification of historical events, the sources of honest journalism, and reports of the scientific method rely on at least two primary sources as the standard of evidence and foundation of attested facts.
+Every scientific experiment needs two or more primary to confirm that it is true without two or more contrary primary sources.
 This is why peer-review is needed to cross-examine discoveries.